Auto-Balanced Collector Groups

 - Click Save.

 The instance count threshold for a Collector in an Auto-Balanced Collector Group (ABCG) is auto-calculated using the ABCG’s assigned threshold value and the RAM on the Collector machine.
 By default, this threshold is set to 10,000 instances, which represents the instance count threshold for a Collector that uses 2 GB of RAM (i.e. a medium-sized Collector).
-Larger or smaller Collectors in the ABCG will have their thresholds auto-adjusted based on this value.
+Larger or smaller Collectors in the ABCG will have their thresholds auto-adjusted based on the value entered into the Rebalance Threshold - Instance Count field.

 Assigning Devices to Auto-Balanced Collector Groups